 In this article, we’ll explore five key strategies you can use to manage the increased complexity of microservices testing and ensure the highest possible software quality.

 The benefits of microservices, such as increased application flexibility, scalability, business-centricity, and the ability to take advantage of diverse technologies are widely known.
 However, it must also be said that using microservices creates some significant difficulties for both software developers and testers.
-In particular, there are several important aspects QA engineers must consider before engaging in microservices testing.
+In particular, there are several important aspects QA engineers must consider before engaging in testing microservices.

 Microservices Test Pyramid